VivekPRajeev/ipwbpncs/README.md

 7. All Data is currently soft-deleted by setting detetedAt to the time of deletion.
 This is done for a few reasons :
    1. Will allow future extention where users can undo a delete within a limited time
    2. Audit purposed it is essential to keep records for some time before permanently deleted
-   3. To sync the deleted contents to the online DB easily for future
+   3. To sync the deleted contents to the online DB easily for future.
+8. Validations for the comment input have not been implemented at the moment

+## Future Features that can be added

+1. show the first reply for a comment and hide the rest untill user clicks on show all comments
+2. Load only few comments initially and load more when user clicks on load more
+3. sort comments by ascending and decending order - button to choose how to sort
+4. view all of current users comments
+5. sync local db with an online DB
+6. Auth for users
+7. Additional Pages for more products
+8. custom User profile picture
+9. Additional comment actions like upvoting , downvoating and sharing

 ## Features